sosafacun/Bird-That-Flaps/README.md

 - Add an object that represents the main character.
 - Apply a constant force to the character so it falls to the floor.
 - Detect when the character collides with the floor or obstacles, and reset the game when a collision occurs.
-- Accumulate one point for each obstacle that the player passes.
-Display the score.

 **Stretch Goals:**

+- Add some background art!
+Try layering the background and scrolling at a different rate to the foreground obstacles.
+This is called Parallax scrolling.
 - Add some sounds that will play each time the player gains a point, and when the player loses.
 - Add a basic game-over screen to display the player’s score.
 - Track the high-score between play sessions and display the high score alongside the current score.